databus23/ca-regen/README.md

 # CA Regeneration Test

-This Go program demonstrates CA regeneration with modified basic constraints and validates that it breaks backward compatibility with existing clients.
+This Go program demonstrates CA regeneration with modified basic constraints while maintaining backward compatibility with existing clients.

 ## Purpose

-The program validates that regenerating a CA certificate with critical basic constraints creates incompatibility with clients that have the original CA certificate.
-This is useful for testing CA migration scenarios where you want to understand the impact of CA regeneration on existing client connections.
+The program validates that regenerating a CA certificate with critical basic constraints can maintain compatibility with clients that have the original CA certificate, as long as the same public key is used.
+This is useful for testing CA migration scenarios where you want to update CA properties without breaking existing client connections.

 ## How it works

 1. **Loads** the original CA certificate and private key from PEM files
-2. **Generates** a new CA certificate with identical properties except for critical basic constraints
+2. **Generates** a new CA certificate with identical properties (same public key, subject, validity period) except for critical basic constraints
 3. **Saves** the new CA certificate to `new-ca.pem` for inspection
 4. **Creates** a server certificate signed by the new CA for "localhost"
 5. **Starts** a web server using the new server certificate